NatronGitHub/Natron/INSTALL_OSX.md

 ## OpenFX plugins

-Instructions to build the [openfx-io](https://github.com/NatronGitHub/openfx-io) and [openfx-misc](https://github.com/NatronGitHub/openfx-misc) sets of plugins can also be found in the [tools/packageOSX.sh](https://github.com/NatronGitHub/Natron/blob/master/tools/packageOSX.sh) script if you are using MacPorts, or in the .travis.yml file in their respective github repositories if you are using homebrew ([openfx-misc/.travis.yml](https://github.com/NatronGitHub/openfx-misc/blob/master/.travis.yml), [openfx-io/.travis.yml](https://github.com/NatronGitHub/openfx-io/blob/master/.travis.yml).
+Instructions to build the [openfx-io](https://github.com/NatronGitHub/openfx-io) and [openfx-misc](https://github.com/NatronGitHub/openfx-misc) sets of plugins can also be found in the [tools/packageOSX.sh](https://github.com/NatronGitHub/Natron/blob/master/tools/packageOSX.sh) script if you are using MacPorts, or in the .travis.yml file in their respective github repositories if you are using Homebrew ([openfx-misc/.travis.yml](https://github.com/NatronGitHub/openfx-misc/blob/master/.travis.yml), [openfx-io/.travis.yml](https://github.com/NatronGitHub/openfx-io/blob/master/.travis.yml).

-You can install [TuttleOFX](http://www.tuttleofx.org/) using homebrew:
+You can install [TuttleOFX](http://www.tuttleofx.org/) using Homebrew:

 ```Shell
 brew tap homebrew/science homebrew/x11 homebrew/python cbenhagen/video